 Dividends on the Series D Preferred Stock cumulate from the end of the most recent dividend period for which dividends have been paid.
 Dividends on the Series D Preferred Stock cumulate whether or not (i) we have earnings, (ii) there are funds legally available for the payment of such dividends and (iii) such dividends are authorized by the Board of Directors or declared by us.
 Dividends on the Series D Preferred Stock do not bear interest.
 Initially, the Series D Preferred Holders were entitled to receive cumulative cash dividends at a rate of 8.75% per annum of the \$25.00 liquidation preference per share.
 As the Company has failed to pay cash dividends on the outstanding Series D Preferred Stock, the annual dividend rate on the Series D Preferred Stock has increased to 10.75% commencing on the first day after the first missed quarterly payment, January 1, 2019.
 Commencing September 21, 2023, the Series D Preferred Holders became entitled to cumulative cash dividends at an annual dividend rate of 12.75% increased by 2% of the liquidation preference per annum on each subsequent anniversary thereafter, subject to a maximum annual dividend rate of 16%, including the 2% default rate.
-Commencing September 21, 2024, the Series D Preferred Holders are entitled to cumulative cash dividends at an annual dividend rate of 14.75%
+At September 21, 2024, the annual dividend rate increased by 2% of the liquidation preference per annum to 14.75%.